edwardUL99/simple-ftp/README.md

 ## How to install

-*Note, I hope to generate a build script in the future to randomly generate the password.encrypt file on installation and abstract these operations to the end-user*
+*Note, I am in the process of generating a build script to randomly generate the password.encrypt file on installation and abstract these operations to the end-user*

 1. You need the password.encrypt file on the classpath containing a 20 character key for encrypting passwords.
 2. It is best to have this file inside in the Jar, or else run export (set on windows) CLASSPATH=<folder containing password.encrypt (not the file name)>:$CLASSPATH(%CLASSPATH% on windows)